Governikus/data-sign-cookbook/README.md

   specification can be access from the Governikus Portal)
 * most error handling is omitted

-For our to-be-signed based endpoints your application must perform low level signature operations (e.g. calculating the DTBS).
+For our to-be-signed and document hash based endpoints your application must perform low level signature operations (e.g. calculating the
+DTBS).
 For this purpose our examples make use of the European Union [Digital Signature Service library](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/Digital+Signature+Service+-++DSS).